nick-calzada/nick-calzada.github.io/_pages/about.md

   - /about.html
 ---

 My name is Nick Calzada, and I am currently a postbaccalaureate researcher at UT Austin in the Center for Ecological Statistics.
-My research interests include spatio-temporal statistics, Bayesian hierarchical modeling, and machine learning.
+My research interests include machine learning, spatio-temporal statistics, and Bayesian hierarchical modeling.

 Project Updates
 ======